plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

 A directive can also be used to mark and store an HTML-element.
 Several usefull directives can further assist you.

-See the DEMO App for examples.
+See the DEMO App and [DEMO-Page](https://plaetzchen79.github.io/) for examples.

 # Usage
 1. Add to main *app.module* imports